joemoose/dungeoneers.d20/docs/combat.md

 ## Advantage in Combat

-Characters can gain an advantage in combat by attacking a target who’s on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.
+Characters can gain an advantage in combat by attacking an opponent who’s on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.

 When a character has an advantage against an opponent, you can apply your advantage to a damage roll, gambit attempt, or an attribute check against that opponent, such as when defending.